orfeotoolbox/OTB/CONTRIBUTING.md

 >
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-The branch develop is always on the next MAJOR.MINOR release version number.
-PATCH releases are done on their respective release branches (for example release 7.0.1 is on branch release-7.0).
+The develop branch is always the place where the upcoming major or minor release is worked on.
+Patch releases are done on release branches, for example 7.0.1 and 7.0.2 could be found on the release-7.0 branch.

 For the purpose of defining backwards compatibility, the OTB API covers (not an exhaustive list): the C++ API, the Python bindings, application names, application parameters, output format and interpretation of input data.